Sequential anomaly detection in the presence of noise and limited feedback: Introduction

 {\em 1)} We cast both filtering and hedging as instances of {\em Online Convex Programming} (or OCP), as defined by Zinkevich \cite{Zin03}.
 This will permit us to implement both of these ingredients of \FHTAGN\ using a powerful primal-dual method of Mirror Descent \cite{NemYud83,BecTeb03} and quantify their performance in a unified manner via regret bounds relative to the best offline strategy with access to the full observation sequence.

 {\em 2)} We show that the filtering step can be implemented as a sequential assignment of beliefs, or probabilities, to the system state based on the past noisy observations, where the probabilities are computed according to an exponential family model whose natural parameter is dynamically determined based on the past.
 We present a strategy based on mirror descent for sequentially assigning a time-varying product distribution with exponential-family marginals to the observed noisy sequence of system states and prove regret bounds relative to the best i.i.d.\ model as well as to the best sufficiently slowly changing model that can be assigned to the observation sequence in hindsight.
 These regret bounds improve and extend our preliminary results \cite{raginsky_OCP_isit09}; in addition to tightening the bounds presented in that work, we extend the results to more general settings in which data may be corrupted by noise.
+The main thing to keep in mind about the individual-sequence setting is that neither the sequence of probability assignments nor the best model that can be chosen offline should be interpreted as estimates of some ``true" stochastic process model of the observation sequence.
+Rather, both should be viewed as {\em algorithmic strategies} for predicting the next observation given the past (cf.\ the survey paper by Merhav and Feder \cite{MerFed98} for more details on the differences and the similarities between the more familiar probabilistic setting and the deterministic, individual-sequence setting used in this paper).

 {\em 3)} We show that the hedging step can be implemented as a sequential selection of the critical threshold, such that whenever the estimated belief for the current state falls below this threshold, we declare an anomaly.
 We develop methods to incorporate available feedback and establish regret-type bounds on the number of mistakes relative to the best threshold that can be selected in hindsight with access to the entire sequence of assigned beliefs and feedback.